 The ability to practice professional conduct on-site, and communicate and work effectively in a team environment will be key to your success.
 You will have the opportunity to practice and demonstrate these skills throughout the program.

 After successfully completing semester two, you will have earned the Carpentry Techniques Ontario College Certificate and have an opportunity to test for level one for the General Carpentry Apprenticeship.

 The Carpentry Techniques program opens up a number of options to you.
 You could:

 - Graduate and seek employment in the construction sector

 - Pursue an apprenticeship in carpentry

-- Add more specialized skills by continuing on to one or more of our short, skilled trade programs such as Welding, Electrical Techniques, or Mechanical Techniques - Plumbing.
+- Add more specialized skills by continuing on to year two of the Carpentry Technician program, or to one or more of our short, skilled trade programs such as Welding, Electrical Techniques, or Mechanical Techniques - Plumbing.

 Upon completion of this program, you will have obtained tickets for:

 - Working at Heights; Hoisting and Rigging; Lockout/Tag out; WHMIS

 You will also have Grade 12 Math equivalency.